Do you think that you have to be born a great leader? Think again.

 1. The 5 Levels of Leadership: Proven Steps to Maximize Your Potential by John C. Maxwell

 Maxwell is widely considered the guru of the leadership world.
-The 5 Levels of Leadership outlines each level a leader must establish and optimize.
+The 5 Levels of Leadership outline each level a leader must establish and optimize.
 A highly motivating and practical book, this is considered recommended reading for all aspiring leaders.

 2. The Ordinary Leader: 10 Key Insights for Building and Leading a Thriving Organization by Randy Grieser